 Examples of Catholic entities with which the University transacts include the following:-

-To determine whether an entity is a member of the Catholic GST Religious Group, a search function is available on the Australian Catholic Bishops Conference website.
+To check whether an entity is a member of the Catholic GST Religious Group, a search function is available here: Search GST Religious Group - Catholic Church in Australia.

 GST is not charged to cost centres.
 The Finance Directorate is responsible for claiming GST on inputs and remitting GST on taxable outputs, via the monthly lodgement of the BAS.